web4locals/excursion/README.md

-# Excursion
+# Excursion (Original Final Project)

 Excursion is a Codecademy training exercise in using git/GitHub

 To find this exercise on Codecademy click [here](https://www.codecademy.com/courses/learn-git/projects/f1-excursion)

-To veiw the webpage click [here](https://web4locals.github.io/excursion/)
+This is the original completed project.
+Feel free to use it!